azrasking/ShiveWorks/README.md

   * Make sure the network is set to "Private" in the Windows Firewall settings
   * An [MQTT Explorer](https://mqtt-explorer.com/) is recommended to monitor the MQTT messages

+## Network Configuration
+* The overseer.py script will automatically connect to the MQTT broker, as they are usually running on the same machine
+* Connect your computer to the same WiFi network as the ESP32 modules, the network should have access to the outside internet for NTP synchronization
+* Configure your machine to have a static IP address on the same network as the ESP32 modules (using Windows Network and Sharing Center)
+  * The default is 192.168.1.1; this should be outside the dynamic DHCP range of the router

 ## Overseer.py Main Control Script
   * Download and install [paho](https://pypi.org/project/paho-mqtt/)
   * This scrips is used as a main translator between the simulation and the segments